 Personally, I host my web sites on GoDaddy (affiliate link) and pay less than $10 a month for my "virtual real estate."
 I've had two issues with them in over 15 years so I can probably cut them some slack. ;-)

-Some other great ASP.NET hosting sites which I recommend were recommended by my friends are:
+Some other great ASP.NET hosting sites are:

 - DiscountASP.NET (affiliate link) (3 months free)

 - WinHost (affiliate link)